top of page

 2. Get comfortable with social media

 We all know that when you can't meet in person, the next best thing is online.
 But, some people aren't comfortable with this form of communication and we all know that face-to-face communication will always be the best.
 But, desperate times call for desperate measures and whether you embrace social media or avoid it like the plague, it's time to get comfortable with it.
 It's not going anywhere and the last thing you want is your customers thinking you've become a dinosaur.
-And, if you do decide to up-your-game on social media, make sure that you consistently show up and your posts are relevant.
+So, if you do decide to up-your-game on social media, make sure that you consistently show up and your posts are relevant.
 Just sayin'....

 3. Take a hard look at your communications strategies